What Governors Do

 - We approve the targets for the children’s academic results and monitor the progress towards those results

 All governors are volunteers and are not paid for any of the work we do.
 All our decisions are made as a collective body and no governor has any individual legal powers.
 However, most of the governors have responsibility for a particular issue.
 For example, one governor oversees the training in which each governor has participated and checks for subjects that no one has covered.
-Another oversees the provision for children with Special Education Needs or Gifted and Talented status and meets regularly with Mrs Webster.
+Another oversees the provision for children with Special Education Needs or Disadvantaged status and meets regularly with Miss Ash.

 We have several categories of governors, including: